Tushar987-eng/CS-Compiler/README.md

 ## How to run

+Ensure that you have .NET core SDK installed.

 Clone the repository in your local directory.\

 if using powershell, then inside the 'main' directory, run: